alex23lemm/zementisr/README.md

 Authentication
 --------------

-Zementis Server's REST API uses HTTP Basic Authentication.
+Zementis Server’s REST API uses HTTP Basic Authentication.
 For each request the client needs to provide username and password.

 The zementisr package requires that you store your secrets and the base URL of your Zementis Server as environment variables in the `.Renviron` file in your home directory.

 Please, make sure to set the environment variables below in your `.Renviron` file before using functions from the zementisr package.
 You can easily edit `.Renviron` using `usethis::edit_r_environ()`.

 ``` r
 ZEMENTIS_base_url = "[address]"